PACE-challenge/pacechallenge.org/2024/index.md

 *quickly*.
 The solver will be run on each instance for <em style="color:#db8a00">5 minutes</em> and receives the Unix signal SIGTERM afterwards.
-When receiving this signal, the process has to output a correct contraction sequence immediately to the standard output and terminate.
+When receiving this signal, the process has to output a linear order of $B$ immediately to the standard output and terminate.
 If the program does not halt in a reasonable time after reserving the signal, it will be stopped via SIGKILL.
 In this case the instance is counted as *time limited exceeded*.